permasigner/permasigner/README.md

 This is especially useful for 14.0-14.2.1 users who don't have a permanently signed jailbreak (eg. unc0ver + Fugu14).

 # Prerequsites
-1. Mac OS X 10.5.0 (?) or later, personally tested on macOS 13.0
+1. Mac OS X 10.5.0 (?) or later, personally tested on macOS 13.0 OR Debian based Linux
-    - Both codesign and ldid can be used.
+    - Both codesign and ldid can be used on macOS.
-    - Linux should work but it hasn't been tested
+    - Arch based Linux won't work (yet) since it doesn't have dpkg
 2. Jailbroken iDevice on 14.0-14.8.1

 # How to use